MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-quantization.md

 ## Prerequisites

-- [Vector fields in a search index](vector-search-how-to-create-index.md) with a `vectorSearch` configuration, using the HNSW algorithm and a new vector profile.
+- [Vector fields in a search index](vector-search-how-to-create-index.md) with a `vectorSearch` configuration, using the Hierarchical Navigable Small Worlds (HNSW) algorithm and a new vector profile.

 ## Supported quantization techniques